 London trainees can be expected to engage with challenging and varied work.
 The majority of this lies in the classic commercial sectors: M&A, private equity, financings, restructuring and tax.
 Skadden’s stellar reputation in M&A has led to eminent mandates including advising 21st Century Fox on its £11.7 billion takeover of Sky.
+Meanwhile, the firm acted for The We Company and its subsidiary WeWork in its highly anticipated initial public offering.
 For those interested in a more diverse array of sectors, Skadden also has prominent capabilities in international arbitration, white collar crime and employment.

 Despite its tough Wall Street image trainees note that within the firm there is “good mentoring” and “a sense of camaraderie.”
 One insider adds: “It is expected for trainees to talk to everyone in their team.”
 These teams consist of associates and partners, and are said to be less hierarchical than many global law firms.
 Trainees must complete one transaction and one litigation seat in their first year.
 Although this appears restrictive such requirements allow them to gain an understanding of the firm in two essential contexts.